 '''

 java org.apache.derby.tools.ij

-ij version 10.11
+ij version 10.16

 ij> connect

-'jdbc:derby:testdb;create=true;user=tquist;password=badpassword';
+'jdbc:derby:testdb;create=true;user=cbuckley;password=badpassword';

 ERROR 08004: Connection authentication failure occurred.
+Reason:

-Reason: Invalid authentication...
+Invalid authentication...

+ij> quit;

 '''

 When you set the property derby. authentication. server, you can specify the LDAP server using just the server name, the server name and its port number separated by a colon, or an ldap URL as shown in the example.
 If you do not provide a full URL, Derby will by default use unencrypted LDAP.
-To use SSL encrypted LDAP, specify a URL that starts with ldaps://.
 For details on the derby.authentication.server and derby.authentication.provider properties, see the Derby Reference Manual.